Originally written in 2014.

 Here’s what you need to make easy DIY ornaments

 - Christmas tree punch

-I used a glass from the kitchen to trace circles onto white card stock, and then cut them out.
+I used a glass from the kitchen to trace circles onto white card stock, and cut them out with scissors.
 Then, I taped the circles to a brown paper bag, and let Max go to town coloring the circles outside.
 My baby likes to color!
 I think he got that from his mama!

-After your kiddo has colored the heck out of the white, round circles, it’s time to make the top of the ornaments and put them together.
-First, I used a stapler to attach a piece of red yarn to the white circle.
+After your kiddo has colored the heck out of the white circles, it’s time to make the top of the ornaments.
+First, I used a stapler to attach a piece of red yarn to the white circle Max drew on.
 Make sure and attach it fairly close to the top otherwise it will show through the Christmas tree cut out.
-And don’t worry, you can always just take out the staple and try again 🙂
+And don’t worry, you can always just take out the staple and try again.

 Then hang them on the tree.
-Maxwell really likes that par too!
+Maxwell really likes that part too!
 Well, he also likes to un hang them or just stick them in the tree or anywhere really!

 And here is the Dorobek family Christmas tree decked out in non breakable decorations and lots of toddler made ornaments!

 Be sure to check out my other fun DIY ornament tutorial on Pottery Barn Kids!
 Here’s a sneak peek: